HemanthJabalpuri/AndroidExplorer/README.md

 This app is taken from https://github.com/iamtrk/Device-Explorer v1.0

 This is a quick example of building android app with support library from command line without Gradle/Ant.
-For building this app you android-sdk-build-tools, sdklib, android.jar.
+For building this app you need to setup android-sdk-build-tools, sdklib, android.jar.

 Put android-sdk-build-tools in PATH and copy android.jar to this repo.